uqlibrary/docker-nginx/README.md

 The following environment variables can be used to configure the container:

     APP_ENVIRONMENT           The application environment (e.g. production, development..).
-    AWS_S3_OBJECT             If set, should be an S3 location of a zip file containing the code to deploy to this instance.
-    AWS_DEFAULT_REGION        The region of the S3 bucket.
-    AWS_ACCESS_KEY_ID         The AWS access key ID for accessing the S3 bucket.
-    AWS_SECRET_ACCESS_KEY     The AWS secret access key for accessing the S3 bucket.

     NEWRELIC_INSTALL_KEY      The New Relic installation key